bennetthub500/personal/_portfolio/AQ_KBHandle.md

 title: "Knowledge base content: Handle"
 ---

-Knowledge base content for end-users developed with product team for Handle mobile app
+Knowledge base content for end-users for Handle mobile app

 At Handle I was embedded on the product team while also managing front-line support and community, including charter user groups.
-I was the go-to person for content because in addition to support experience I attended product planning meetings, and spent time on the UX team observing users and conducting surveys and customer development interviews.
+I was the go-to person for content because in addition to support experience I attended product planning meetings, and spent time on the UX team observing users as well as conducting surveys and customer development interviews.
 I also had access to user analytics.

 The content is primarily feature use instructions combined with content about the app's design philosophy.
 The app's value-add for users was to utilize productivity best-practices to improve daily email, to-do and calendar productivity.